-The core events of the Civil Rights Movement timeline took place during the 1950s and 1960s.
+The core events of the Civil Rights Movement took place during the 1950s and 1960s.
 Even though slavery had been abolished nearly a century before this time, Black people were still denied equal rights in the United States.
-During this timeframe, which is often referred to as the Civil Rights Era, great strides were made to eliminate segregation and discrimination against people of color.
-There is still work to be done.
+During this timeframe, which is often referred to as the Civil Rights Era, great strides were made to eliminate segregation and discrimination against Black Americans.
+Explore the major events that took place during the Civil Rights Era and the great steps that were taken toward equality.

 Civil Rights Movement Timeline: Significant Events of the Era